PHP-DI/PHP-DI/doc/annotations.md

 $containerBuilder->useAnnotations(true);
 ```

 Annotations are written in PHP docblock comments.
-They are used by a lot of modern libraries and frameworks, like [Doctrine](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html), [Symfony](http://symfony.com/), [PHPUnit](http://www.phpunit.de/)…
+They are used by a lot of modern libraries and frameworks, like [Doctrine](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/index.html), [Symfony](http://symfony.com/) and more.

 ## @Inject

-`@Inject` lets you define where PHP-DI should inject something, and what it should inject.
-You can optionally combine it with `@var` and `@param` phpdoc tags to define what should be injected.
+`@Inject` lets you define where PHP-DI should inject something, and optionally what it should inject.

 It can be used on: